HYUN-SIK-JEONG/MHD_HOLO/README.md

-# Hydrodynamics, Dynamical Gauge fields, and Holography
+# Hydrodynamics, Dynamical gauge fields, and Holography
 We add the ancillary Mathematica file about hydrodynamics with the dynamical gauge fields, which is consisting of the followings:
 1. Dynamical matrix
 2. Dispersion relation at zero density